privacyjam/Proton-Vpn-Server-Map/README.md

 Proton has just changed the logic url to where you need an account token (just auth thing) to get the json, so unfortunatly I will have to resort to hosting a stale response.
-I'll try to update it every like month or if big upgrades happen.
+I'll try to update it every like 2 weeks or if big upgrades happen.

 ## Proton VPN Server Map
 ![image](https://github.com/user-attachments/assets/6b0299c8-5a2f-4c70-85b2-bcd62735c07a)